brycied00d/scottbot/README.rst

 * Redis_.
 I'm running 2.2.5.
 Any 2.2.x or higher is probably fine.

-* A sense of humor and some patients.
+* A sense of humor and some patience.

 * IRC mates that won't kill you.